The Complexity of Aggregates over Extractions by Regular Expressions: Polynomial-Time Weight Functions

-In fact, all lower bounds already hold for regular weight functions.
 We note that all studied problems can be solved in exponential time, by first constructing the relation $\toSpanner{A}(\doc)$, which might be of exponential size, computing the weights associated to all tuples, and finally computing the desired aggregate.

 \begin{theorem} Let $0 < q < 1$.
 Then $\aggp[\fvsa,\PW]$ is in \fexptime for every $\aggp \in \{\minp,\maxp,\sump,\avgp,\quantp\}$. \end{theorem} \begin{proof} Let $A \in \fvsa$, $\doc \in \docs$, and $\w \in \PW$.
 The algorithm first computes the multiset